tgallacher/commented.tech/content/blog/enabling-cors-aws-api-gateway-for-http-proxy-using-serverless/index.md

   credit: Photo by <a href="https://unsplash.com/@rocua18">Rodolfo Cuadros</a> on <a href="https://unsplash.com/">Unsplash</a>
 ---

+> Note: While the code examples focus on a Serverless config, the API Gateway customisation relies on the native AWS CloudFormation API and so this can easily be added to a CloudFormation setup all the same.

 AWS's API Gateway (APIG) is a powerful weapon in your distributed architectural toolkit.
 However, as powerful as it is, it can often be challenging to either harness its full power, or even get common use cases up and running quickly.
 In my opinion, these are both largely due to the fact that:

 1. The APIG is _highly_ configurable, as it can support a whole bunch of use cases, and so can be difficult to know where to start; and
 1. The AWS documentation is vast, generally thorough, and often difficult to follow as it's fragmented across many pages/sections.

-Here, we'll try and show some of the power AWS's API Gateway can offer, as an HTTP frontend to your distributed setup, and we'll also cover some of its key features by demoing how you can configure an API Gateway as an ingress point for an example backend integration.
+Here, we'll try and show some of the power API Gateway can offer, as an HTTP frontend to your distributed setup, and we'll also cover some of its key features by demoing how you can configure an API Gateway as an ingress point for an example backend integration.

 APIG can sit in front of a lot of different backend "_integrations_", and these result in different configuration [types](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-apitgateway-method-integration.html#cfn-apigateway-method-integration-type).
 Here, we will use the _HTTP proxy_ integration type, using the popular AWS CloudSearch service as the backend.